aisamuel/project-scraper/README.md

    ```

 3. **Create .env file**:
-   Create a .env file in /server folder and copy the content of .env_sample file into it
+   Create a .env file in /server directory and copy the content of .env_sample file into it

    ```bash